navi-v7/navi-v7/README.md

 - 👋 Hi, I’m @navi-v7
 - 👀 I'm currently learning CS and this account is just for my personal growth!
-Ok byeee

 <!---